 Students repeating the year are required to enrol in all subjects in Year 2 except that students in this category are allowed to retain credit for any General Studies subject(s) passed in Year 2.

 Students who have passed all subjects in Year 2 except a General Studies subject may progress to Year 3 and carry such subject or equivalent General Studies subject(s).

-The following information is brief.
-Further information is provided by the appropriate subject authority.
+The following information is supplemented by subject authorities.